The Best Beaches to Visit in July

 Tsilivi Beach, Zakynthos, Greece

 July spells high season for Greece’s famous isles, but there’s still glorious beaches to be found without so many crowds—if you know where to look.
 Despite being one of the largest Ionian Islands, Zakynthos welcomes fewer tourists and lower hotel rates than the likes of Mykonos and Santorini, and, as long as you avoid Shipwreck Beach, its sands are far less visited as well.
-This year, the all-new Olea All Suite Hotel opened its doors on the hilly outskirts of town.
-Its 93 cube-like villas come with all the bohemian trappings, including wicker hanging chairs, bamboo detailing, swim-up terraces, and (if you can splurge) private infinity pools.
+On the hilly outskirts of town, Olea All Suite Hotel's 93 cube-like villas come with all the bohemian trappings, including wicker hanging chairs, bamboo detailing, swim-up terraces, and (if you can splurge) private infinity pools.
 It’s worth checking out the three restaurants and yoga pavilion before heading to nearby Tsilivi Beach (just don't forget about sundowners at the poolside bar).